 Welcome Move to Arbitrum

-On February 2nd 2026, we opened the Move compiler for the Stylus platform.
-A project that we've been working on during the entire 2025 year.
-This project will allow developers that are familiar with the language to create new projects or port existing ones with minimal effort onto Arbitrum’s rich ecosystem.
+The Move compiler will enable developers that are familiar with Move to create new applications or port existing ones with minimal effort onto the Arbitrum platform.
 The base Move implementation used is the one by the SUI blockchain as SUI is one of the main ecosystems using the Move language.
 Despite being in its beta phase, the compiler offers an excellent chance to begin exploring the potential of the Move language within an EVM environment.

 Why Move?

 Designed by Meta, Move is the language that was created for the Diem blockchain before the project was discontinued.
 It takes its name from the Rust’s Move semantics.
-The language is specifically designed to manage digital resources, making it an excellent choice for starting new projects as it helps the programmer create more robust and secure smart contracts by catching errors in compile time and enabling patterns such as Hot Potato or Capability.
+The language is specifically designed to manage digital resources, making it an excellent choice to build new onchain applications as it helps the programmer create more robust and secure smart contracts by catching errors in compile time and enabling patterns such as Hot Potato or Capability.

 The Compiler